Elentra Platform Technical Documentation

 Testing With Codeception

-Elentra uses Codeception as its integrated testing environment.
+Elentra uses as its integrated testing environment.
 It allows you to create and run unit tests, integration tests, and functional tests separately or together.

 Unit tests are designed to run quickly and test small portions of code that have no external dependencies.
 For example, testing a function that takes a Models_User object and returns an array with the name, address, and email.